Frequently Asked Questions About Therapy

 Who do you work with?

-I work with adults, children, and teens in California who are drawn to a reflective, depth-oriented approach to therapy.
-My areas of focus include grief and loss, perfectionism and people-pleasing, and therapy for therapists.
+I primarily work with adults in California who are drawn to a reflective, depth-oriented approach to therapy.
+I also see children and teens who feel comfortable in a more thoughtful, exploratory space.
+My areas of focus include grief and loss, stress and anxiety, perfectionism and people-pleasing, Christian therapy, and therapy for therapists.

 Do you work with couples, children, or families?